degen98/age-and-gender-/README.md

 In this work, techniques of PCA algorithm and KNN classifier is used.
 Age synthesis is a developing concept, which needs more developers and researchers on it.
-The basic concept is to predict the image model of
-'''certain person on basis of age which does not even exist'''
+The basic concept is to predict the image model of certain person on basis of age which does not even exist